Provisioning Compute Nodes

 Q: Can I provision nodes in my own AWS account?
 A: Not currently. noBGP provisions nodes in managed cloud accounts.
 Self-hosted provisioning is on the roadmap.

 Q: What happens to my data when I deprovision?
-A: All data is permanently deleted.
-Use the file sharing feature or external storage for persistent data.
+A: Everything on the container's own disk is permanently deleted.
+Use the file sharing feature or external storage for anything that has to outlive the container — a node's own storage area survives deprovisioning for 30 days and comes back with the node if you provision the same name again inside that window.

 Q: Do provisioned nodes persist after I log out?
 A: Yes!
 Provisioned nodes continue running until you deprovision them.
 This is why it's important to clean up unused nodes.